Welcome to the stock market!

 Is it OK to buy 1 stock?

 It is perfectly fine to buy just one share of a single stock.
-In fact, it is advisable for first-time buyers to buy only a single share, just to get a feel of owning a stock, and to understand the stock-buying process.
+In fact, first-time buyers should try buying a single share, just to get a feel of owning a stock, and to understand the stock-buying process.
 You can add more stocks later on.

 How do I learn more about investing?